surosh-khaliqi/it-infrastructure-portfolio-lab/phase4-security/02-build-log.md

-# Phase 4 — Security & Automation: Build Log
+# Phase 4 — Security: Build Log

-Environment and design rationale are covered in `01-decisions.md`.
+Environment and design rationale are covered in [`01-decisions.md`](01-decisions.md).
 This document is the as-executed build: audit findings, ACL implementation, hardening steps, and the issues that appeared along the way.

 ## 1. Environment & Prerequisites (recap)